itzlaith/cs2-phys-extractor/README.md

 ## What it does

-This tool finds your CS2 maps and extracts their physics collision meshes as `.vphys` files.
-Useful for game development, analysis, or physics simulation projects.
+This tool finds your CS2 maps and extracts their physics collision meshes in multiple formats from world_physics.vmdl_c files.
+Choose between `.tri` (triangle mesh), `.vphys` (physics data), or both formats.
+Useful for Visibility checks on external cheats.

 ## Requirements